Sports fans in the state of Ohio can now place their first legal wagers!

-Major operators like DraftKings, FanDuel, and Barstool Sportsbook were ready for launch day on January 1, and other sports betting sites like Bally Bet have made it clear that they want to make some noise in this emerging market.
+Major operators like DraftKings, FanDuel, and Barstool Sportsbook were ready for launch day on January 1, and other US betting sites like Bally Bet have made it clear that they want to make some noise in this emerging market.

 Numerous sportsbooks have signed partnerships to secure Ohio sports betting market access.
 For example, Caesars Sportsbook Ohio has a deal in place with the Cleveland Cavaliers, and Bally Bet Ohio has an official partnership with the Cleveland Browns.
 Other sports betting sites like BetMGM and Barstool Sportsbook (PENN National Gaming) own local Ohio casinos, giving them automatic market access in the Buckeye State.

 Here is a list of all the key OH sportsbook apps, their launch date, app platforms, and official partnerships granting market access.